erictt/computer-science-learning/algorithms-1/week-2.md

 * push(): double size of array s[] when array is full.
 * pop(): halve size of array s[] when array is one-quarter full.
+* Array is between 25% and 100% full.

 ### Queues